 Sri Lankan weather is tropical and so temperatures remain warm all year round.
 There are, however, two monsoons, one from May to August in the south and one from October to January in the north.
 Deciding when to go on your holidays in Sri Lanka will obviously depend on which area you choose, but December to March is ideal for those headed to the beaches of the south west.

-Esala Perahera in Kandy is the most important of the Buddhist full-moon festivals.
-This is one of Sri Lanka's biggest celebrations, usually held in August.
+Esala Peraher; Kandy; August: This is the most important of the Buddhist full-moon festivals and one of Sri Lanka's biggest celebrations.
 Street processions with dancing and elephants delight locals and visitors alike.

-The Electric Peacock Festival in Colombo is a live music festival held each year in December.
-Aimed at a younger crowd, it features modern dance music from Sri Lanka and beyond.
+The Electric Peacock Festival; Colombo; December: This is an annual live music festival which is aimed at a younger crowd and features modern dance music from Sri Lanka and beyond.

 Relaxing: There's nothing more relaxing than putting your feet up with a cuppa - so why not spend a day exploring the humble cup of tea's origins?
 At Pedro Tea Estate, you will be able to wander around the plantation and learn all about how the tea leaf makes it into your cup.